WWII: Poland to open new front in EU clash

 The Polish government is preparing to claim World War II reparations from Germany, opening a new front in its clash with the EU establishment.

-Arkadiusz Mularczyk, an MP from Poland’s ruling Law and Justice party, announced the move on Wednesday (2 August) amid national commemorations of the Warsaw uprising in 1944.
+Arkadiusz Mularczyk, an MP from Poland’s ruling Law and Justice party, announced the move on Wednesday (2 August) amid commemorations of the Warsaw uprising in 1944.

-He told the Polish new agency, Pap, that parliament would conclude a legal analysis of the claim by 11 August, describing the initiative as Poland’s “moral duty”.
+He told the Polish news agency, Pap, that parliament would conclude a legal analysis of the claim by 11 August, describing the initiative as a “moral duty”.

 Ryszard Czarnecki, a Law and Justice MEP, said: “If Jews have gotten compensation - and rightly so - for loss of property, why shouldn't we also make claims?”.

-The former Communist regime in Poland formally waived WWII claims from Germany, but Antoni Macierewicz, the Polish defence minister, said on Tuesday that this commitment was invalid because it was made by a “Soviet puppet state.”
+The former Communist regime in Poland waived WWII claims from Germany in 1953, but Antoni Macierewicz, the Polish defence minister, said on Tuesday that this commitment was invalid because it was made by a “Soviet puppet state.”

-He said Nazi Germany’s slaughter of more than 200,000 Polish civilians in the Warsaw uprising was “genocidal” and that “the only thing the Germans can do in this case is try to … repay their terrible debt to the Polish nation”.
+He said Nazi Germany’s killing of more than 200,000 Polish civilians in the Warsaw uprising was “genocidal” and that “the only thing the Germans can do in this case is try to … repay their terrible debt to the Polish nation”.

-The Law and Justice party chief, Jaroslaw Kaczynski, also spoke out on the issue.
+The Law and Justice party chief, Jaroslaw Kaczynski, also spoke out.

-He told Radio Maryja, a right wing broadcaster, earlier this week that the “Polish government is preparing itself for a historical counteroffensive”.
+He told Radio Maryja, a right wing broadcaster, this week that the “Polish government is preparing itself for a historical counteroffensive”.

 "We are talking here about huge sums and also about the fact that Germany for many years refused to take responsibility for World War II,” he said.

-It is not the first time that Kaczynski has used WWII history in EU politics.
+It is not the first time that Kaczynski has looked to WWII history in EU politics.

 He said in his time as Polish prime minister in 2007 that Poland should have more votes in the EU Council to take account of the 3 million Poles and 3 million Polish jews that Nazi Germany exterminated.

-That failed to alter the EU’s Lisbon Treaty and caused a political stink.
+That failed to alter the EU’s Lisbon Treaty and caused a stink.

 The new WWII claim comes in the context of a wider Law and Justice clash with the EU establishment.